nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

   - *example:* `DateTimeParser('yyyy-MM-dd')`
   - *parse any date in the yyyy-MM-dd format*

-- java.lang.String -> DateTimeParser(java.lang.String: dateTimePattern, java.lang.String: defaultTime) -> org.joda.time.DateTime
+- String -> DateTimeParser(String: dateTimePattern, String: defaultTime) -> org.joda.time.DateTime
   - *notes:* Initialize the parser with the given pattern and default value.
 In this form, if any input fails to parse, then exceptions are suppressed and the default is provided instead.
 At initialization, the default is parsed as a sanity check.